william10000/jobs-by-traveltime/README.md

+I'm archiving this b/c #remote-work so I don't care as much about looking for jobs within a reasonable commuting distance.

+---

 Do not deploy this to a public-facing site.
 API keys might be in the JS bundle.

 This is a client-side only POC of an app that looks up jobs via the Indeed publisher API and displays results on a map with a travel time isochrone.